Youth Services Training Opportunities, News, and Resources

 Every Child Ready to Read & School Readiness in Storytime 2024 workshop dates have been announced!

 Talking, singing, reading, writing, and playing!
 Parents who do these five things (while sprinkling in early math & science skills) can set their children up for success in school.
-This workshop will introduce attendees to the Every Child Ready to Read program, as well as the basic tenants of the Reimagining School Readiness program, and will discuss ways to encourage reading and school readiness during storytime.
+This workshop will introduce attendees to the Every Child Ready to Read program and will discuss ways to encourage reading and school readiness during storytime.
 Join us for this interactive workshop that will provide you with concrete examples for using ECRR in your library.

 Registration is now open for the Spring 2024 dates: